kseniaafm/logs/README.md

 ## July 31st 2023
 Today I put the edited manual text into the previous template I made and did more design edits in order to fit in more text.
 We then had a team meeting in which we did some final wrap-up discussions.
 Afterwards, I worked on creating wall text for the portraits.
 When I was done, I wrote my bio for the site.

+Bio:
+Ksenia is an intended Biology major with a Data Science and Russian minor, who is interested in data visualizing of topics related to sustainability and leaving a smaller carbon footprint behind.
+She is interested in building a digital exhibition while acquiring data visualization, project management, and web development skills with her team.
+In her free time, Ksenia likes spending time in nature, listening to music, and reading.